Set : Paying for College

-College may seem expensive, especially if you are considering going to a four-year university, but by planning ahead with the right resources, you only have to pay what you and your family can afford.
-There are many options to help you get ready to pay for college.
-Sit down with your parents to talk about what works best for you, and explore the state and federal options below.
+College may seem expensive, but by planning ahead and finding the right resources, a college education can be affordable.
+There are many options to help students get ready to pay for college.
+Students and their families should talk about what works best for them, and explore the state and federal options below.

 - FAFSA (Free Application for Federal Student Aid)